Why are private lessons important?

 Our aim is to help our students to build solid knowledge and achieve their best possible results.

-Payments can be made by credit card, check, cash, or other forms of payments, as agreed with the coach.
+Payments can be made by credit card, check, cash, or other forms of payment, as agreed with the coach.

-- Private lesson spots are booked on-going until written notice of cancelation is sent.
+- Private lesson spots are booked on-going (weekly, on the same day/time) until written notice of cancelation is sent.

 - There is a 24-hour cancellation policy for all private lessons; no-shows will be charged at full price, using the credit card on file.